JhouLab/DigitalStereotaxAdapter/README.md

 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/PNG images/Stoelting DV, right arm, part 2 of 2, knob clamp.png" width="400"></div>

-## Step 5: Assemble RL and DV axes parts:
+## Step 5: Snap RL and DV axes clamps onto arm:

 The parts labeled "knob clamp" will snap onto the oval-shaped metal piece just below each knob.
 The parts labeled "caliper body" should snap onto the central block of the arm.
 Without a video, it is hard to describe exactly how